SQL

 Building an extractor

-In the configuration of your extractor, you must write your query avec l’option query.
+In the configuration of your extractor, you must write your query with the option query.

 sql: